vueuse/vueuse/packages/core/useConfirmDialog/index.md

 # useConfirmDialog

 Creates event hooks to support modals and confirmation dialog chains.
-It returns 3 functions and 3 hooks.

 Functions can be used on the template, and hooks are a handy skeleton for the business logic of modals dialog or other actions that require user confirmation.